SarahSaadain/Trap_Model/Figure3.md

                 coverage[pos] = 1
             pos = pos+1
 ```
-and then do this oneline to loop through all eland files
+then this oneliner to loop through all eland files and make them .bedgraphs
 for file in *.eland; do python coverage.py "$file" > "${file%_trimmed.fq-collapsed.fastq.no-dust.map.eland}.bedgraph"; done